qiaohanscode/technical-tutorial/frontend/ngrx/store/reducers.md

 });
 ```

-This registers your application with n empt y object for the root state.
+This registers your application with an empt y object for the root state.
 ```
 {
 }
 ```

-Now use the `scoreboard` reducer with a feature `NgModule` named `ScoreboardModule` to register additional state.

 `scoreboard.reducer.ts`
 ```